 - Frequent hunger

-- Inability to sleep well, racing thoughts at night, waking up tired
+- Inability to sleep well, waking up tired

 - Reduced enthusiasm about life

 Conventional doctors may be familiar with crashing fatigue, but still tend to offer

 only prescription drugs like antidepressants, which may not even relieve the problem